yigitemrearikan/dsa210-tennis-clutch-winner-analysis/README.md

 ### 3. Statistical Hypothesis Testing
 * **Pearson Correlation:** Calculates the strength and direction of the linear relationship between the *Clutch Index* and *Adjusted Win Rate*.
 * **P-Value Interpretation:** Automatically evaluates statistical significance (alpha = 0.05) and points to rejecting or failing to reject the Null Hypothesis ($H_0$).
+* **p-value Hypothesis Testing:** We performed a Pearson Correlation Test to validate our results.Results:Correlation Coefficient (r): 0.642P-Value: 1.44e-43 (<< 0.05)Result: We reject the Null Hypothesis.
+The data provides strong evidence that clutch performance is linked to winning more matches over a career.
+### 4.Visualizations & Analysis
+* **Component Analysis:**
+The scatter plots below show how individual clutch metrics correlate with career success.
+Note the strong linearity in Dominance Ratio and Deciding Set Win %.

+* **Correlation Matrix:**
+A heatmap displaying the relationships between all calculated features.